Arhodes-CGRB-OSU/pathoscope_biogenomics2017/tutorial2/README.md

 load("tutorial2/exercise1.Rdata")
 ```

-Go ahead and check out what the data looks like.
+This loads the data from two studies, `counts.ts1` and `counts.ts2`.
+Take a quick peek at the data to make sure it looks like what you are expecting...

+#### Timeseries 1:

-Now load the data into BatchQC:
+Load the timeseries 1 data into BatchQC:

 ```r
 batchQC(counts.ts1, samps.ts1$batch, condition=samps.ts1$cond)